spatie/laravel-backup/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/freekmurze/laravel-backup.svg?style=flat-square)](https://scrutinizer-ci.com/g/freekmurze/laravel-backup)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-backup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-backup)

-This package creates a dump-file from a MySQL database in Laravel 5.
-The dumpfile can be stored on [any of the filesystems you have configured in Laravel 5](http://laravel.com/docs/5.0/filesystem).
+This Laravel 5 package creates a backups of a MySQL database.
+The backup can be stored on [any of the filesystems you have configured in Laravel 5](http://laravel.com/docs/5.0/filesystem).

 Feeling paranoid about db-backups?
 No problem!
 You can backup your database to multiple filesystems at once.